 London EC1V 0HB

 As well as a Senior Lecturer in Medieval and Early Modern Literature at City, University of London, I am a BBC/AHRC New Generation Thinker.
 I regularly present and contribute to broadcasts on BBC Radio 3 and 4, as well as publications such as Times Literary Supplement and BBC History Extra.
-My first book, 'Transformative Waters in Medieval Literature' is due for publication with Boydell and Brewer in October 2021: https://boydellandbrewer.com/9781843846123/transformative-waters-in-late-medieval-literature/
+My first book, 'Transformative Waters in Medieval Literature', is now available: https://boydellandbrewer.com/9781843846123/transformative-waters-in-late-medieval-literature/

 After studying for my BA and MPhil at the University of Cambridge, I joined Queen Mary in 2012 to begin my doctoral thesis.
 The project was supervised by Professor Julia Boffey and examined the role of water as a literary metaphor in late-medieval devotional prose, with a special emphasis on writings for and by women.
 After a one-year lectureship at Queen Mary I moved to City in September 2017.